 Southerners have strong attachments to their families, friends, land, and especially the dogs in their lives.
 In the South, canines are more than just companions to many dog owners.
 The dogs that share their homes are part of the family.
 Many of the names that Southerners bestow on their canines have been passed down through families for generations.

 Many people have misconceptions about Southern dog owners.
-All Southern dogs don’t ride in the back of a pickup, which isn’t a safe way for your dog to travel.
+All Southern dogs don’t ride in the back of a pickup, which isn’t a safe way for your dog to travel, anyway.
 A lot of owners take their dogs everywhere, going on long walks or hiking in the woods.
-When it comes to naming your new friend, researchers suggest that names with one or two syllables work better than a long name.
+When it comes to deciding on what you should name your dog, researchers suggest that names with one or two syllables work better than a long name.

 If you’re adopting your dog and giving it a new name, you may want to choose something similar to the original name.
 A name that sounds similar is less confusing for your dog.
 When you’re teaching your dog its name, wait until your pup isn’t watching you.
 Call the name, and when your pup comes to you, reward with enthusiasm or by giving a treat.
 If you have to tell your dog “no,” don’t use their name.
 These tips will help your pup to learn its new name easier.